axon4/splash-page--Figma/README.md

-# Splash Page (Figma)
+# Splash-Page (Figma)

-* Recreating a UI from Figma into a splash page.
+* reCreating user-interFace from Figma inTo splash-page
-* Includes a background toggler for feedback to the designer.
+* includes backGround-toggle for feedBack to deSigner

 ## Stack